zicoz18/erc20-as-subnet-gas-token-tutorial/README.md

 } = require("../constants/nativeMinterAddress");

-/* Get ABIs of the contracts directly from the artifact folder created by hardhat after each compilation */ /* Get bytecodes of the contracts directly from the artifact folder created by hardhat after each compilation */ const AVAX_TOKEN_BYTECODE =
+/* Get ABIs of the contracts directly from the artifact folder created by hardhat after each compilation */ /* Get bytecodes of the contracts direclty from the artifact folder created by hardhat after each compilation */ const AVAX_TOKEN_BYTECODE =
 	require("../artifacts/contracts/Token/AvaxToken.sol/AvaxToken").bytecode;
 const AVAX_TOKEN_ABI =